top of page

 About

-The International Journal for Crime, Law, and AI is a pioneering academic platform that explores the intersection of criminology, law, political science, artificial intelligence, and related fields.
-We are committed to creating a space for emerging voices in academia to share their insights and contribute to ongoing discussions shaping the future of these disciplines.
+The International Platform for Crime, Law and AI is an independent academic-style platform that explores the intersection of criminology, law, political science, artificial intelligence, international relations, and related fields.
+Our goal is to create space for emerging voices to engage with critical global issues and contribute meaningfully to academic-style discourse— without the traditional barriers of formal publishing.

 Mission